-The City of Manassas is celebrating America Recycles Day, with a Fall Recyclefest, Saturday November 5, 2016, from 8 a.m. to 12 p.m. at the Manassas Transfer Station located at 8305 Quarry Road, in Manassas.
+The City of Manassas is celebrating Earth Day, with a Spring Recyclefest, Saturday April 1, 2017, from 8 a.m. to 12 p.m. at the Manassas Transfer Station located at 8305 Quarry Road, in Manassas.

 During Recyclefest, City residents can drop of household hazardous waste, electronic waste and shred their paper documents, for free.
 Proof of residency is required to enter and no commercial waste will be accepted.

-This year, we are delighted to have a special recycling guest.
-Savers™ is a well-established recycling power house that collects gently used clothing, accessories and household goods and helps to support communities by donating part of the proceeds to a local organization.
+We are delighted to have recycling guest Savers™ returning to collect gently used clothing, accessories and household goods and helps to support our community by donating part of the proceeds to a local organization.
 This year, the Martin K. Alloy Boys & Girls Club of Manassas will receive a donation based on the total weight of the recycled items they receive.

 The continued support of our community makes RecycleFest the best recycling event in the City’s history.
 We’ve even received national recognition from Keep America Beautiful for a job well done.

 The recycling adventure continues in the City of Manassas – drop in and drop off at RecycleFest!